what will happen in the first session?

 If you are working with one of our provisional psychologists, you will be offered a lower rate and have the benefit of an additional, more experienced psychologist reviewing your experience in therapy.
 You will not meet your psychologist's supervisor, but will be informed who they are and how they will be involved in the process.

-Jill has an excellent response rate, and if unable to answer your call immediately, she will get back to you by the end of the business day.
-She can be reached by call or text at (780) 708-7335, or email at email@example.com.
+Our team has an excellent response rate, and if unable to answer your call immediately, they will get back to you by the end of the business day.
+Rebecca can be reached by call or text at (780) 708-7335, and our entire admin team can be reached by email at firstname.lastname@example.org.